unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 | `Blur Level of ShadingGradeMap` | Blur the Shading Grade Map using the Mip Map function.
 To enable Mip Map, set Advanced> `Generate Mip Maps` to` ON` in the texture import settings.
 The default is 0 (no blur). | _BlurLevelSGM |

 ### 【What is the Shading Grade Map?】
-`Toon_DoubleShadeWithFeather.shader` is the basic shader in UTS2, and that shader is based on the shading grade map, which is a shading gray scale map.
+`Toon_DoubleShadeWithFeather.shader` is the basic shader in Unity Toon Shader, and that shader is based on the shading grade map, which is a shading gray scale map.
 The `Toon_ShadingGradeMap` shader is further expanded to use the UV points to control shadows.

 <img width = "800" src="../images/0122-06_04.png?raw=true">